Internectio/Locuscraft/README.md

 Locuscraft entries are similar in nature to a Wikipedia entry.
 What is meant by entry is simply a subject/article/category of information, such as an entry about apples.
 Wikipedia was a revolutionary creation for the internet.
 It made paper encyclopedias obsolete with its plethora of encyclopedia based knowledge that its users, not the Wikimedia Foundation, added to the website.
 What can Locuscraft use from Wikipedia's example?
 What can Locuscraft bring to the table?

 Take a look at the [entry for Apple on Wikipedia](https://en.wikipedia.org/wiki/Apple).
 It contains a vast amount of information about the simple fruit including its history, cultural aspects, cultivation, nutrition and then some.
 Similarly to Wikipedia's article for the apple, Locuscraft will have an entry likely with a table of contents with similar information.
 What does Wikipedia lack for the apple that the internet has, or could have?
 How about recipes?
 How about what people think about apples?
-How about a forum on the subject?
+How about a place to comment on the subject?
 Videos, pictures, and other multimedia?
 Where to buy apples on the internet?
 Locuscraft's purpose is to bring the internet of information about a subject into one central place.
 This is specifically the purpose of the entry.
 At the moment, Locuscraft entries will include the following:

 * Basic, need-to-know, information about the subject, followed by an expandable section of additional, useful, common and uncommon information about the subject, followed by the best places (websites) on the internet to learn more about the subject.
 * Latest news on the subject.